nextgis/memorial_data/README.md

 memorial-data
 =============

-Data from Memorial (http://memo.ru) in in machine readable form
+Data from Memorial (http://memo.ru) in machine readable form:

 * victims of terror of 1930s in Moscow
 * lists of 2614978 victims across Russia